Psychiatry, Psychotherapy, & TMS Therapy for Bipolar Disorder

 - Family therapy is a helpful tool for bipolar disorder.
 Having the support of your family and loved ones facilitates open communication and recognizes warning signs of mood swings.

-Our partner programs at Clear Behavioral Health provide more in-depth, structured support and we can work with you to determine if a higher level of care is useful for managing bipolar disorder.
-Clear Behavioral Health is managed by the same experienced health clinicians as Neuro Wellness Spa and provides both residential programs as well as in person and virtual outpatient (PHP and IOP) programs for bipolar disorder.
+Our partner programs at Clear Behavioral Health provide more in-depth, structured support, and we can work with you to determine if a higher level of care is useful for managing bipolar disorder.
+Clear Behavioral Health is managed by the same experienced health clinicians as Neuro Wellness Spa and provides both residential programs as well as in-person and virtual outpatient (PHP and IOP) programs for bipolar disorder.

 These programs include wide-ranging support: from psychiatric medication management to group therapy and educational classes.

-What is Bipolar Disorder?
+What is bipolar disorder?

-Bipolar disorder (also referred to as โโmanic-depressive illness or manic depression) is a mental health condition that results in extreme fluctuations in mood, as well as alterations in sleep patterns, cognitive processes, energy levels, and behavior.
-People with bipolar disorder can experience what is called a โmanic episodeโ, during which they experience abnormally, persistently elevated or irritable mood and increased activity or energy.
-Mania has been described as feelings of euphoria, excessive cheerfulness and feeling like youโre on top of the world.
+People with bipolar disorder can experience what is called a “manic episode”, during which they experience abnormally, persistently elevated or irritable mood and increased activity or energy.
+Mania has been described as feelings of euphoria, excessive cheerfulness, and feeling like you’re on top of the world.
 Patients in mania also tend to be reckless and impulsive.
-Patients can also experience hypomania, which is similar to mania but with milder symptoms that donโt interfere with daily life.
+Patients can also experience hypomania, which is similar to mania but with milder symptoms that don’t interfere with daily life.
 Patients swing from mania or hypomania to depressive episodes that are similar to major depression.

-Signs of Bipolar Disorder
+Signs of bipolar disorder

 Signs of bipolar disorder can be broken down into mania and depression.